Trackwork Handbook

 6. Make sure that there is room for the track joiners.

-If a module fails to provide room for track joiners underneath the rails at module ends, the bridge rails will bump up and the rail on the module will be placed under stress.
-This is especially important if thicker, insulating joiners are used for the occupancy detection and signaling system.
+If a module fails to provide room for track joiners underneath the rails at module ends, it will be impossible to install bridge rails without forcing a rise of the rails at the end of the module.
+This is especially important if thicker, insulating joiners must be used for the occupancy detection and signaling system.

 7. Use bridge rails and rail joiners that match the size of the rail on the adjoining modules.

 This sounds too obvious to mention, but I have replaced mis-matched bridge rails many times.
-This is a common problem when Micro Engineering track adjoins Walthers track on adjacent modules.
-Consider my recommendations for bridge rail and rail joiner selection.
+A frequent example occurs when Micro Engineering track adjoins Walthers track on adjacent modules.
+Consider my recommendations for bridge rail and rail joiner selection for the most stable bridge rail installation with different track products.

 Example: At a recent setup, I found a Micro Engineering insulated rail joiner used on Walthers track at a module end.
 I have no idea how it was installed without damaging the module track.
 I couldn't remove it without carving it off with a razor blade.